marcosgz/lepus/README.md

   config.worker(:datasync, pool_size: 1, pool_timeout: 5.0)
 end
 ```

+The options are:
+- `pool_size`: The number of threads in the pool.
+Default: `1`.
+- `pool_timeout`: The timeout in seconds to wait for a thread to be available.
+Default: `5.0`.
+- `before_fork`: A block to be executed before forking the process.
+Default: `nil`.
+- `after_fork`: A block to be executed after forking the process.
+Default: `nil`.

 To define a consumer, you need to create a class inheriting from `Lepus::Consumer` and implement the `perform` method.
 The `perform` method will be called when a message is received.
 Use the `configure` method to set the queue name, exchange name, and other options.